Lombiq/DotNest-Core-SDK/Readme.md

 [DotNest Core SDK](https://github.com/Lombiq/DotNest-Core-SDK) is a local developer environment for building Media Themes to be deployed on sites running on [DotNest](http://dotnest.com).
 The base of the source code on the `dev` branch is the same Orchard Core version that is running on DotNest as well as all the hotfixes and mods we've applied to it.
-On top of that, all the open-source modules and themes are added as Git submodules, which gives you the ability to develop your theme and run your site locally in an environment quite close to the live DotNest site.
+On top of that, all the open-source modules are added as NuGet packages, which gives you the ability to develop your theme and run your site locally in an environment quite close to the live DotNest site.

 This project (along with [DotNest](https://dotnest.com), the [Orchard Core CMS](http://orchardcore.net) SaaS) is developed by [Lombiq Technologies Ltd](https://lombiq.com).
 Commercial-grade support is available through Lombiq.